PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 07:25:59
+Last updated: 2024-04-07 07:26:32
-Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson
+Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev